 Step Two – Take an Introductory Lesson at one or two of the schools you think you might want to attend and see if the realities of flying an aircraft yourself really align with your expectations.
 Most people love being at the controls – but it isn’t for everyone.
 There is no better way to see if it’s for you than trying it out for yourself!
 You’ll also get to see if the school is a good fit for you.

 Step Three – Hit the books and get started on the Private Pilot License.
 The path to an airline job requires a series of licenses, all of which must be obtained in a certain order.
 First you work towards your Private Pilot’s License.
-This license requires a minimum of 40 flight hours.
+This license requires a minimum of 40 flight hours (35 hours in our Part 141 Program).
 Don’t worry about completing the license in exactly 40 hours; the national average is over 70 hours and you can’t earn your Commercial License in a Part 61 in under 250 hours total (Take Flight’s Average Private Pilot training is completed in under 50 hours).
 Be sure to complete all the reading assignments.
 Many pilots feel that flying is 20% in the hands and 80% in the head.